Blog: “This is My Collection”

-In a recent interview for ArtNet News, the world famous actor Brad Pitt talked about his art collection.
+In an interview for ArtNet News, the world famous actor Brad Pitt talked about his art collection.
 “The word ‘collection’ kind of bothers me,” says Pitt, implying that it sounds too formal.
 Nonetheless, the actor has amassed an impressive trove of works by artists such as Richard Serra, Marcel Dzama, and Bansky.

-“The word ‘collection’ kind of bothers me” – Brad Pitt
+“The word ‘collection’ kind of bothers me”

 What is “a collection”?
 Why do people collect?